Caldwell Evolution

 Great things can happen in an organized home office.

 Think of this as permission, resources permitting, to shop for the tools your office will need and to keep them in your office, even if it is just a box.
-All too frequently we identify the space for our office space and then use tools from elsewhere in the house to stock it; paper from the family computer station, stapler from the kitchen, pens from the junk drawer, hole punch from the craft boxes.
+Often, we identify the space for our office space and then use tools from elsewhere in the house to stock it; paper from the family computer station, stapler from the kitchen, pens from the junk drawer, hole punch from the craft boxes.
 This can be an excellent use of extra tools around the house.
 It can also mean, however, that your office is raided when that hole punch is needed for the science project.
-You will need holders for those tools.
-Use a decorated juice container from your 8 year old, or top of the line from the office supply store.
-It doesn’t matter.
-What promotes keeping an organized home office is that the tools are there when you need them and can be easily accessed.
-The more self contained it is, the more likely your organized home office will stay organized.

 Spice it Up: Add Your Unique Style